openelections/docs/contributingcodeguide.md

 #### Transform

-Transforms are functions that update data after they've been loaded into our [data store](http://docs.mongodb.org/manual/).
-They must be registered in a `{state}\transforms.py` file.
+Transforms are functions that create clean records or update data after they've been loaded into our [data store](http://docs.mongodb.org/manual/).
+The transform step is where you'll place results data that you loaded into `RawResult` models into our defined models, including `Candidate`, `Result` and `Contest`.
+Transforms also clean or extract values from the raw data.
 A typical update might be parsing candidate names from a single field into name components.

+Transforms must be defined and registered in a `{state}/transforms.py` file.
+They are run in the order that they are registered, so ORDERING IS IMPORTANT.

+{% highlight python %}
+from openelex.base.transform import registry

+def some_transform():
+    # ...

+def another_transform():
+    # ...

+registry.register('md', some_transform)
+registry.register('md', another_transform)
+{% endhighlight %}

+Also note that you can register validators with a transform.
+Validators, covered in the next section, are functions that check data after a transformation to ensure the result is correct.

+{% highlight python %}
+from openelex.base.transform import registry

+from openelex.us.md.validate import validate_something

+def some_transform():
+    # ...

+registry.register('md', some_transform, [validate_something])
+{% endhighlight %}

+Once you've implemented and registered transforms for your state, the `transform` task  is used to list and run the transforms.

 List available transforms for state.